sebas-ib/producer-consumer-system/README.md

 # producer-consumer-system

 This project implements the classic Producer-Consumer problem in C++ using multithreading and synchronization mechanisms.
-It simulates the interaction between producers and consumers sharing a bounded buffer, showcasing concurrency handling in modern software development.
+It simulates the interaction between producers and consumers sharing a bounded buffer.

 ## Features
 - **Multithreaded Implementation**: Simultaneously run multiple producers and consumers.